tilfin/transgate/README.md

 [![Build Status](https://travis-ci.org/tilfin/transgate.svg?branch=master)](https://travis-ci.org/tilfin/transgate)
 [![Coverage Status](https://coveralls.io/repos/github/tilfin/transgate/badge.svg?branch=master)](https://coveralls.io/github/tilfin/transgate?branch=master)

-Unit task flow framework for Node.js
+Unit agent flow framework for Node.js

 ## Actors in this framework

 * **Gate** is an endpoint of Input/Output.
 For example, file storage, database or API service.
-* **Agent** is a work between In/Out Gates and does not know anything opposite gate.
+* **Agent** is a worker to process an item between Input/Output gates and does not know anything opposite gates.
 * **Item** is a task target unit and an Object or a JSON. `null` indicates a terminator.

 ## Install